 Safety

-In North Carolina, bicycles are considered vehicles under state law (NC General Statutes).
-That means that cyclists have the same rights and responsibilities as drivers.
-Whether you are biking to commute, exercise or for fun, safety starts with preparation and knowledge.
+Bicycles are considered vehicles under state law (NC General Statutes).
+Therefore cyclists have the same rights and responsibilities as drivers.

 Bike that fits you properly and has functioning equipment